Last updated 20 April 2022

 Live recombinant vaccines use attenuated viruses (or bacterial strains) as vectors: a virus or bacterium from one disease essentially acts as a delivery device for an immunogenic protein from another infectious agent.
-In some cases this approach is used to enhance the immune response; in others, it is used when giving the actual agent as a vaccine would cause disease.
-For example, HIV cannot be attenuated enough to be given as a vaccine in humans—the risk that it might cause disease is too high.
+In some cases, this approach is used to enhance the immune response; in others, it is used when giving the actual agent as a vaccine would cause disease.
+For example, HIV cannot be attenuated enough to be given as a vaccine in humans—the risk of disease is too high.

-When the modified virus is introduced into a person’s body, the immunogen is expressed and presented, generating an immune response against the immunogen—and, as a result, against the pathogen it originates from.
-In addition to insect viruses, human adenoviruses have been considered as potential vectors for use in recombinant vaccines, particularly against diseases such as AIDS.
-The vaccinia virus, which is the basis for the smallpox vaccine, was the first used in live recombinant vaccine approaches.Experimental recombinant vaccinia strains have been designed to deliver protection against influenza, rabies, and hepatitis B, among other diseases.
+When the modified virus is introduced into a person’s body, the immunogen is expressed and presented, generating an immune response against the immunogen—and therefore, against the pathogen it originates from.
+In addition to insect viruses, human adenoviruses have been considered potential vectors for use in recombinant vaccines, particularly against diseases such as AIDS.
+The vaccinia virus, which is the basis for the smallpox vaccine, was the first used in live recombinant vaccine approaches.Experimental recombinant vaccinia strains have been designed to protect against influenza, rabies, and hepatitis B, among other diseases.

 DNA vaccines consist of DNA coding for a particular antigen, which is directly injected into the muscle.
 The DNA itself inserts into the individual’s cells, which then produce the antigen from the infectious agent.
 Since this antigen is foreign, it generates an immune response.
-This type of vaccine has the benefit of being relatively easy to produce, since DNA is very stable and easy to manufacture, but is still experimental because no DNA-based vaccines have been shown to elicit the substantial immune response required to prevent infection.
-Researchers are hopeful, however, that DNA vaccines may be able to generate immunity against parasitic diseases such as malaria—currently, there is no human vaccine in use against a parasite.
+This type of vaccine is relatively easy to produce, since DNA is stable and easy to manufacture, but is still experimental, because no DNA-based vaccines have been shown to elicit the substantial immune response required to prevent infection.
+Researchers hope DNA vaccines can generate immunity against parasitic diseases, such as malaria—currently, there is no human vaccine in use against a parasite.

 New Delivery Techniques

 When you think of vaccination, you probably think of a doctor or nurse administering a shot.
-Future immunization delivery methods, however, may be quite different from what we use today.
+Future immunization delivery methods, however, may differ from what we use today.

-Another issue researchers are attempting to address is the so-called cold chain problem.
-Many vaccines require cool storage temperatures in order to remain viable.
+Another issue researchers are trying to address is the so-called cold chain problem.
+Many vaccines require cool storage temperatures to remain viable.
 Unfortunately, temperature-controlled storage is often unavailable in parts of the world where vaccination is vital for disease control.
-One of the reasons smallpox eradication was successful was that the smallpox vaccine could be stored at relatively high temperatures and remain viable for reasonable periods of time; some contemporary vaccines, however, cannot withstand such temperatures.
+One of the reasons smallpox eradication was successful was that the smallpox vaccine could be stored at relatively high temperatures and remain viable for reasonable periods.
+However, some contemporary vaccines cannot withstand such temperatures.
 The eruption of the Eyjafjallaajokull volcano in Iceland in April 2010 brought air traffic to a standstill in Northern Europe, including planes carrying 15 million doses of polio vaccine bound for West Africa.
-Officials feared that the delay in delivering the vaccines would allow polio to spread, or that temperatures in the cargo holds of the grounded planes would render the vaccines ineffective.
+Officials feared the delay in delivering the vaccines would allow polio to spread, or that temperatures in the cargo holds of the grounded planes would render the vaccines ineffective.

-Such situations highlight the need for vaccine materials that can be easily transported in a range of conditions and still remain viable.
+Such situations highlight the need for vaccine materials that can be easily transported in various conditions and still remain viable.
 One possible approach to this problem was studied in early 2010 by researchers at the Jenner Institute of the University of Oxford.
 Starting with a small filter-like membrane, the researchers coated it with an ultrathin layer of sugar glass, with viral particles trapped inside it.
-In this form, the viruses the researchers used could be stored at temperatures of up to 113°F for six months without losing their ability to provoke an immune response.
-By comparison, when maintained in liquid storage at 113°F for just one week, one of the two viruses tested was essentially destroyed.
+In this form, the viruses the researchers used could be stored at temperatures of up to 113°F for six months, without losing their ability to provoke an immune response.
+By comparison, when stored in liquid storage at 113°F for just one week, one of the two viruses tested was essentially destroyed.

 The researchers also demonstrated that the vaccine material could be placed in a holder designed to attach to a syringe, allowing a vaccinator to prepare the vaccine material (with a fluid medium inside the syringe) and administer the vaccine almost simultaneously.

 Although this research was preliminary, it offers a promising new avenue for vaccine storage and delivery.
-With a stabilization method like this one, widespread vaccination campaigns may be possible in areas previously difficult or impossible to reach.
+With a stabilization method like this, widespread vaccination campaigns may be possible in areas previously difficult or impossible to reach.